 Calvin has always believed in the need to continually educate himself and others on best practices, to study the future of agronomy and foresee opportunities to diversify and meet future demands.
 His peers recognize this as well, often inviting him to speak or to participate in the greater conversation within the industry.

-In the summer of 1990, Calvin and Marcia traveled to Eastern Europe as part of the “People to People” exchange program in order to study a diverse agricultural practice.
+In the summer of 1990, Calvin and Marcia traveled to eastern Europe as part of the “People to People” exchange program to study a diverse agricultural practice.
 In 1991, Calvin traveled with the USDA to China to promote inter-cropping perennial legumes with annual grain crops in order to reduce crop inputs and erosion.

 Further expansion of the farm’s operations occurred at this time with help from Ted and the hiring of additional employees.
 Calvin recalls fondly one of those employees in particular.
 “Pressley Hilliard came to me in an old wreck of a car one day and said, ‘Calvin, you need to buy my farm and grow corn.’
 I said, “Pressley, I’m going to show you how to make money without growing corn or raising dairy cows.”
 We spent time traveling together in the Midwest buying and selling seed and he became enamored with the large production fields.
 You see, twenty-five years ago there was a big transition from dairy farms to crop farms.
-And it seemed that on every farm where they had torn down the old dairy barns and went straight to crop farming, there was a Cadillac in the yard, so to speak.
-And on one of those trips, Pressley finally looked at me and said, ‘when I get back, I’m gonna tear down those old barns.’
+It seemed that on every farm where they had torn down the old dairy barns and went straight to crop farming, there was a Cadillac in the yard, so to speak.
+On one of those trips, Pressley finally looked at me and said, ‘When I get back, I’m gonna tear down those old barns.’
 He was a great person and really became a member of our family.
-We lost Pressley a couple years ago, and folks are still telling stories about him today.”1993
+We lost Pressley in 2011, and folks are still telling stories about him today.”

 Ernst Crownvetch Farms secured the rights to grow and market ‘Niagara’ Big Bluestem, which was successfully planted in 1994.
 At about this time, the Company changed its name to Ernst Conservation Seeds in order to better represent its evolving products and philosophy.
 By that time, Ernst was wild harvesting and growing native wetland seeds for the wetland mitigation market.

-Andy, Michael and Robin all pitched in with Ernst employees to expand native seed production and sales.
+Andy, Michael, and Robin all pitched in with Ernst employees to expand native seed production and sales.
 Andy became involved in both state and national professional seed organizations that promote better quality standards.
-Michael busied himself building additional processing, storage and office capacity.
-Robin directed seed sales and promoted efficient native seed installation.1995
+Michael busied himself building additional processing, storage, and office capacity.
+Robin directed seed sales and promoted efficient native seed installation.

 Mark Fiely joined Ernst Conservation Seeds as its full-time horticulturist, helping Calvin diversify the Company’s offering of native ecotypes.
 To this day, Mark spends a considerable portion of his time traveling the eastern United States in search of new species and researching their viability as production crops.
 He also works closely with customers, from large government agencies to landscape architects and hobby gardeners, all with the goal of educating them on the use of native species and assisting in their successful establishment.

 “It was something we’d never want to repeat under the same circumstances,” Calvin reflects.
 “But it allowed us to rebuild and improve the facilities we had.
 The changes we were able to make to our capacity and processing efficiency just advanced us tremendously.
-And the way our neighbors, business partners and employees came together and helped out so quickly is very special.
+The way our neighbors, business partners, and employees came together and helped out so quickly is very special.
 It was quite a pulling together.”

-In response to a challenge to develop a native seed source for the extreme southeastern United States, Calvin initially utilized his vacuum harvesting technology to wild harvest wiregrass in central Florida.
-These successful wild harvests and collections of native forbs and grasses throughout Florida gave him yet another opportunity to expand.2003
+In response to a challenge to develop a native seed source for the extreme southeastern U.S., Calvin initially utilized his vacuum harvesting technology to wild harvest wiregrass in central Florida.
+These successful wild harvests and collections of native forbs and grasses throughout Florida gave him yet another opportunity to expand.

 The Ernst family purchased a farm in Live Oak, Florida, named it Ernst Southern Native Seeds, LLC, and began field production, with frequent assistance from the NRCS Plant Materials Center [PMC) in Brooksville, Florida and the Florida Wildflower Seed & Plant Growers Association.